rwnk-12/apmyx-gui/README.md

 # apmyx

-A GUI based Apple Music downloader for Atmos, Lossless, and AAC formats for windows. (needs to be built from source for MacOS, Linux)
+A GUI based Apple Music downloader for Atmos, Lossless, and AAC formats (needs to be built from source for MacOS, Linux).
 **Get the latest Windows app from [releases](https://github.com/rwnk-12/apmyx-gui/releases)**

 ## About